Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 For matchmaking, Edgegap has managed cluster tiers with clear "per-hour" pricing.
 Starting as low as $22 per month.

-GameFabric does not publicly disclose its pricing.
+GameFabric does not publicly disclose its pricing as of Q2 2026.
 Its pricing page states "Individual Pricing - Tailored to Your Unique Needs" and directs studios to "Contact us for your individual pricing."

 There is no pricing calculator, no published rates, and no way to estimate costs independently before engaging with sales as of writing.